ComplexPlane/SMB2PracticeMod/doc/dolphin-setup-guide.md

 * In Dolphin, under Config -> General, make sure cheats are enabled
 * Copy the contents of `REL_Loader_US_Gecko.txt` to your clipboard, found under the latest release [here](https://github.com/complexplane/apesphere/releases)
+  * Don't copy the first line that starts with `$`
 * Right-click your Super Monkey Ball 2 game in the games list and go to Properties -> Gecko Codes
 * At the bottom click "Add New Code", paste the Gecko code into the "Code" box, then click Save
+  * Make sure the first line that starts with `$` isn't included
   * (For older revisions of Dolphin v5, instead go to Properties -> Edit Config and paste the text code into the Gecko codes section of the "GM28EP.ini" file that opens, marked by the text **[Gecko]**; if the section doesn't exist, add it.)
 * In the Gecko Codes window, make sure the checkbox next to the Gecko code you just added is checked

 ## Launch the game

 You should be able to launch the game like usual by double-clicking it in the games list.
 If you see "ApeSphere Practice Mode" on the titlescreen, you're good to go, otherwise the mod did not load correctly.
+You can use either Card A or Card B for your save data, it doesn't matter.